martes 16 de noviembre de 2010

 The citizens of Philadelphia, headed by Bishop Teolepto, came out to welcome their deliverers.
 The Megaduke Roger spent fifteen days in the city.
 He then fred Culla (current Kula), northeast of Philadelphia, proceeding to Nice (Nisa in Lycia, not to be mistaken with Nyssa in Cappadocia, the homeland of St. Gregory of Nyssa), and from there to Magnesia, a walled city at the foot of Mount Sipylus (in the meridian 27ş 20' East of Greenwich ), where the booty of the

 almogávars was left for safekeeping.
-Alongside this Magnesia, the year 190 BC, Scipio Asiaticus (with the advise of his brother Scipio Africanus) had beaten Antiochus III the Great, forcing his withdrawal beyond Mount Taurus.
+Alongside this Magnesia, the year 190 BC, Scipio Asiaticus (with the advise of his brother Scipio Africanus) had beaten Antiochus III the Great, forcing his withdrawal beyond Taurus Mountains.

 The battle of Tira